What are sweaty soles?

 What can be done?

-The treatment with Botox injections is very quick and simple.
+The treatment with neuromodulators injections is very quick and simple.
 An aesthetic cream is applied and left on for about 20 minutes.
-The doctor then determines what part of the feet have the most issue with sweating so that a larger amount of the Botox is injected there.
+The doctor then determines what part of the feet have the most issue with sweating so that a larger amount is injected there.
 The soles of the feet are injected with a very tiny needle in a grid pattern.
 The treatment takes about 30 minutes.
 There is no aftercare needed.

 - Rule out medical causes of hyperhydrosis.